lubuntu-team/manual/source/2/2.1/2.1.4/bluedevil.rst

 Sending files
 -------------
-To send a file to another device after pairing with the device :menuselection:`Internet --> Bluedevil Send file` to open the file sending dialog.
+To send a file to another device after pairing with the device :menuselection:`Internet --> Bluedevil Send File` to open the file sending dialog.
 Then select the device you want to send a file to.
 Press the button with the upward pointing arrow to to bring a dialog of which files to transfer.

 Screenshot
 ----------